COLLEGE OF PUBLIC HEALTH

 Applicants to the MPH in Social and Behavioral Sciences can choose between our on-campus and online programs, both of which adhere to the same competency-based curriculum and content.
 Only the delivery formats differ:

 • The on-campus format is designed for students who prefer live interaction with instructors and fellow students, access to campus activities, and the opportunity to choose regional Philadelphia fieldwork placements with the assistance of our fieldwork coordinator.
 Students can enroll full-time or part-time.
-While some courses may be offered online or in hybrid formats, most of the coursework is delivered in person over a full 16-week academic term during evening hours.
+Coursework is primarily delivered in person over a full 16-week academic term during evening hours; however, upper-level program courses may be offered online depending on the semester and enrollment.
+Students often take courses online in the Summer over two 6-week academic terms during evening hours.

 • The online format is designed for working professionals interested in completing their degree remotely with courses that include synchronous classes held via Zoom and asynchronous activities.
 Students can enroll full-time or part-time.
 A fieldwork coordinator works with students to find appropriate placement in their preferred geographic location.